Lightstreamer/Lightstreamer-kafka-connector/README.md

 - _Avro_
 - _JSON_

-which can be specified separately for processing the Kafka key and Kafka value.
+which can be used to process separately the Kafka key and Kafka value.

-In particular, for Avro and JSON formats, the Kafka Connector supports message validation, which can be specified (again, separately for key and value) through:
+In particular, the Kafka Connector supports message validation for Avro and JSON, which can be specified through:

-- Local schema files, wher
+- Local schema files.
-  It is possible to specify a separate file for key and value.
+- The Confluent Schema Registry.

+Kafka Connector supports independent deserialization of keys and values, which means that:

+- Key and value can have different formats.
-- The Confluent Schema Registry, which can be enabled separately for key and value.
+- Message validation against the Confluent Schema Registry can be enabled separately for the Kafka key and Kafka value (`key.evaluator.schema.registry.enable` and `value.evaluator.schema.registry.enable`)
+- Message validation against local schemas file must be specified separately for key and value (through the `key.evaluator.schema.path` and `value.evaluator.schema.path`)

+**NOTE** For Avro, schema validation is required, therefore either a local schema file must be provided or the Confluent Schema Registry must be enabled.

 In case of a validation failure, the Connector can react by ...

 ##### `record.extraction.error.strategy`